 Work rooms are a valuable support space where copiers, laminators, and office supplies can be used by both administrative staff and teachers.
-A welllit and uncluttered work surface with access to a computer, phone and other supplies will enable teachers to plan and prepare for activities.
-This space is often also equipped with mail boxes and other communication aids to facilitate effective management of the center.
+A welllit and uncluttered work surface with access to a computer, phone, and other supplies will enable teachers to plan and prepare for activities.
+This space is often also equipped with mailboxes and other communication aids to facilitate effective management of the center.
 This space works well near the administrative offices and reception desk but could be located closer to the classrooms if preferred.

-Often, this space is sized to allow several teachers to gather together to prepare work and activity plans, discuss program and curricular details, and other activities that support high quality child care.
-Ideally, it is large enough to accommodate a good sized table that can be used for larger meetings and for laying out work plan materials.
+Often, this space is sized to allow several teachers to gather together to prepare work and activity plans, discuss program and curricular details, and support other high-quality child care activities.
+Ideally, it is large enough to accommodate a goodsized table that can be used for larger meetings and for laying out workplan materials.
 It should also have enough space to allow for the display of teacher resource books and materials that can be shared among staff.